khadakhan/taski-docker/README.md

 * not completed

 You can create, edit, delete, transfer a task from one status to another.
-We will deploy this project on a server in containers using CI/CD.
+We will deploy this project locally and then on a server in containers using CI/CD.

 # Deploy localy
 The Docker containers we will be working with will use Linux as the operating system kernel.
 For Windows 10 and 11: install Windows Subsystem for Linux.